 - Recipe time does not include the 8-hour brine time.

 - Ask your butcher to butterfly the turkey breasts for you.
-I found that they are more than happy to do so.

 - Recipe makes extra stuffing, which you can bake alongside the turkey for 25 to 30 minutes, then uncover for about 5 minutes to brown.

 - For the stuffing, you want it to be a fine texture, so avoid large pieces of sausage or bread.

 - Don't rely on cook time; always rely on the internal temperature.